Trustroots/trustroots/INSTALL.md

     },
     ```

-10. To stop eslint complaining, you might need to convert double quotes to single quotes. (`"` → `'`)
+10. To stop eslint from complaining, you might need to convert double quotes to single quotes. (`"` → `'`)

 ## Enable collecting statistics to InfluxDB (optional)